open-sauced/intro/docs/intro-to-oss/how-to-contribute-to-open-source.md

    One tip, when writing the information, write it below the comment so you can still see and follow the instructions.

-   Here is the template in Markdown at OpenSauced.
+   Here is the template in Markdown.
 Now, pay attention to the headings and the comments as we discussed:

    ```markdown
    ## Description